 Lord Ganesha represents mysterious identities and the “queerness” found in Hinduism and nature—the idea that anything can be possible.
 Throughout Hindu texts many strange, incredible creatures are found.
 Garuda, for instance, the carrier of Lord Vishnu, has a form that is half man, half eagle.
 Hanuman, the servant of Lord Rama, is half monkey, half god.
 Vishnu’s incarnation of Lord Nrsimhadeva appears in a half-man, half-lion form.
 The third sex is half man, half woman.
 Many celestial beings are described in Vedic texts as kinnara (literally, “what creature?”) or kimpurusa (“what man?”).
 The peculiar nature of Sri Ganesha’s birth and features continues in this tradition, making him very attractive to his followers and hinting at the inconceivable nature of God and His creation.

 Sri Ganesha is traditionally worshiped as a bachelor although sometimes he is depicted as married.
 He is also known as Ganapati (lord of the ganas) and Vinayaka (born without a male father).
 He is famous as the celestial guardian and gatekeeper who removes all obstacles and permits a person to “cross over.”
 Like Lord Siva and Caitanya Mahaprabhu, Ganesha is known to be very compassionate to those who are fallen and destitute.
-Ganesha’s main festival (Ganesha-caturthi) is celebrated all over India, commencing on the fourth day of the waxing moon in Bhadrapada (August-September) and culminating on the full moon, especially in big cities like Mumbai.
+Ganesha’s main festival (Ganesha-caturthi) is celebrated all over India, commencing on the fourth day of the waxing moon in Bhadra (August-September), especially in big cities like Mumbai.
 Many hundreds of thousands of people attend, including members of the third sex.

 Goddess of Disguise